awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

 ```

 **Note**
-`AutomationAssumeRole` is not a valid parameter\.
+`AutomationAssumeRole` isn't a valid parameter\.
 Don’t choose this item when running automation that target a parameter value\.

 ### Targeting parameter value maps<a name="automation-working-targets-maps"></a>

 The `TargetMaps` option expands your ability to target `ParameterValues`\.
 You can enter an array of parameter values by using `TargetMaps` at the command line\.
 You can specify a maximum of 50 parameter values at the command line\.
 If you want to run commands that specify more than 50 parameter values, then you can enter the values in a JSON file\.
 You can then call the file from the command line\.

 **Note**
-The `TargetMaps` option is not supported in the console\.
+The `TargetMaps` option isn't supported in the console\.

 Use the following format to specify multiple parameter values by using the `TargetMaps` option in a command\.